-The Banks NSFR comes to 170.94% as at the year ended 31 March 2023 and is above the minimum regulatory requirement of 100% set out by RBI guidelines.
+The Banks NSFR comes to 181.31% as at the year ended 31 March 2024 and is above the minimum regulatory requirement of 100% set out by RBI guidelines.
 The Available Stable Funding (ASF) of Rs.
-7,148,542 (000s) against a RSF requirement of Rs.
-4,181,981 (000s).
+10,343,921 (000s) against a RSF requirement of Rs.
+5,705,079 (000s).
 ASF is defined as the portion of capital and liabilities expected to be reliable over the time horizon considered for the NSFR, which extends to one year.
 Overall liquidity management of the Bank is guided by Asset Liability Committee ('ALCO') which also strategizes the balance sheet profile of the Bank.
-In addition to monthly NSFR reporting, Bank also computes LCR and Structural Liquidity statements on a daily basis to assess the liquidity needs of the bank.
-Management is of the view that the Bank has sufficient liquidity cushion to meet its likely future commitments.
+In addition to monthly NSFR reporting, Bank also computes LCR and Structural Liquidity statements on a daily basis to assess the liquidity cushion to meet its likely future commitments.

-Place: Mumbai Date: 23 June, 2023 For Qatar National Bank (Q.P.S.C.), India Branch
+For Qatar National Bank (Q.P.S.C.), India Branch

-Gaurav Gupta Chief Executive Officer
+Place: Mumbai Date: 27 June 2024 Gaurav Gupta Chief Executive Officer